ssfgunner/SNELL/README.md

 ![framework](./main.png)

-If you find this repository or our paper useful, please consider cite and star us!
+If you find this repository or our paper useful, please cite and star us!

 ```
 @InProceedings{shen24neurips,
-  title = {Expanding Sparse Tuning to Low Memory Usage},
+  title = {Expanding Sparse Tuning for Low Memory Usage},
   author = {Shen, Shufan and Sun, Junshu and Ji, Xiangyang and Huang, Qingming and Wang, Shuhui},
   booktitle = {Thirty-Eighth Annual Conference on Neural Information Processing Systems},
   year = {2024}